 You might find it helpful to jot down some attributes or characteristics of your brand voice (e.g. friendly, authoritative), once you've thought about it.
 MailChimp's Voice and Tone guide is a widely-admired example.

-Your bot's primary purpose is not to sound clever or to entertain your users, it's to help them accomplish a task— even if that task is inherently entertaining, like finding just the right cat GIF).
-However useful the service that your app is providing, it's all going to be for nothing if you annoy people so much they'd rather go through whatever laborious process they were using before than have to deal with your overly chipper bot one more time.
+Your bot's primary purpose is to help users accomplish a task.
+No matter how useful the service that your app is providing, it's all going to be for nothing if you annoy people so much they'd rather go through whatever laborious process they were using before than have to deal with your overly chipper bot one more time.

 You want to be able to differentiate yourself from the crowd, for sure, but try adhering to these guidelines:

 A little goes a long way.
 We cannot say this enough.